msallin/SQLiteCodeFirst/README.md

 - Auto increment (An int PrimaryKey will automatically be incremented and you can explicit set the "AUTOINCREMENT" constraint to a PrimaryKey using the Autoincrement-Attribute)
 - Index (Decorate columns with the `Index` attribute.
 Indices are automatically created for foreign keys by default.
 To prevent this you can remove the convention `ForeignKeyIndexConvention`)
 - Unique constraint (Decorate columns with the `UniqueAttribute`, which is part of this library)
-- Collate constraint (Decorate columns with the `CollateAttribute`, which is part of this library)
+- Collate constraint (Decorate columns with the `CollateAttribute`, which is part of this library.
+Use `CollationFunction.Custom` to specify a own collation function.)
 - SQL default value (Decorate columns with the `SqlDefaultValueAttribute`, which is part of this library)

 ## Install